mikeball/clj-cliprototype/README.md

 # run your docker dev environment
 make docker-run

+=> you should now be in a terminal inside your docker that looks like this λ /work/

+# start a clojure repl
+lein repl

 ```

+## Editor

 Now you should have a fully containerized linux/java environment with tools you need ready for use.

+Use your editor of choice to connect via nrepl on port 9090

+## JDK Access
+TODO: add sshfs access to container for access to JDK for Cursive.